-Figure 6 illustrates a single embedded controller plus two remote controllers in an active-standby HA (High-Availability) configuration.
+Figure 6 illustrates a single embedded controller plus two remote controllers in an active-standby (i.e. primary-backup) HA (High-Availability) configuration.
 Controller #1 is the active controller and is in charge of some entities.
 If it fails, Controller #2 takes over and manages the tables formerly owned by Controller #1.
-The mechanics of HA architectures are beyond the scope of this document, but the P4Runtime multi-master arbitration scheme supports it.
+The mechanics of HA architectures are beyond the scope of this document, but the P4Runtime role-based client arbitration scheme supports it.